 It’s quite far from most of the tourist destinations on the lake, on the opposite end from Panajachel.
 It takes more than an hour by boat to reach Santiago from that part of the lake.

-When we visited Santiago, we came to visit Maximón – the very important saint celebrated here.
+When I visited Santiago, I went to visit Maximón – the very important saint celebrated here.
 He is housed in a new home once a year, a great honor to the family who guards and cares for him during that time.
-Another unique thing about Maximón is his love of smoking a drinking, a habit his hosts help him keep up with.
+Another unique thing about Maximón is his love of smoking and drinking, a habit his hosts help him keep up with.

-It has been about 5 years since I’ve visited so if you are interested in a visit, I’d suggest checking out this post for a little more background, and this one for more logistics about how to visit Santiago Atitlan and Maximón.
+It has been several years since I’ve visited so if you are interested in a visit, I’d suggest checking out this post for a little more background, and this one for more logistics about how to visit Santiago Atitlan and Maximón.

-I haven’t yet had a chance to visit any of the above villages but have heard great things about them.
+I haven’t yet had a chance to visit the above villages but have heard great things about them.

 Tzununa and Jaibalito are tiny villages between Santa Cruz and San Marcos.
 Jaibalito can be reached by walking along the lake-side walkway from Santa Cruz (or by boat taxi).